 Rokeya Akhter, 53, a Muslim-American woman living in Queens, came to America from Bangladesh 24 years ago.
-She decided to leave her home country after her first husband robbed and then abandoned her and her then-infant daughter.
+She decided to leave her home country after her first husband robbed and then abandoned her and her infant daughter.

 “When a husband leaves, it’s the woman’s fault,” she said.
 “It is nothing but a struggle in that society.”
 She quickly grew weary of the constant pity and the guilt and applied for a visa to the United States.
 She told her family she was leaving the day before her flight.
 “I moved here to give my daughter a better life,” said Akhter, who today works as an account coordinator for a cosmetics company.
 “Everything I do, I do for my daughter.”

 The aftermath of President Trump’s hastily enacted executive order — which closed the nation’s borders to refugees from around the world for 120 days, stopped the admission of refugees from war-torn Syria indefinitely and barred citizens from Iraq, Syria, Iran, Sudan, Libya, Somalia and Yemen for 90 days — has left Akhter feeling “terrified.”

 “Fear is now everywhere,” she told The Jewish Week in a phone interview.
 “I am worried.
 I do not know how to overcome this.”

 For Akhter, one point of light amid the uncertainty is her involvement in the Sisterhood of Salaam Shalom, an interfaith dialogue group for Jewish and Muslim women.
 As the co-leader of the Queens chapter, Akhter helps facilitate the group of 18 Muslim and Jewish women, equally represented, who meet once a month in members’ homes.
 Together, they discuss religious practice, family and their shared hopes and fears for the future.